steven-michaud/SandboxMirror/3-installing.md

 `sudo kextutil /usr/local/sbin/SandboxMirror.kext`

-Because it won't have been signed using a kernel extension signing certificate, you'll see the following error (or something like it):
+Because it won't have been signed, you'll see the following error (or something like it):

         Diagnostics for SandboxMirror.kext:
         Code Signing Failure: code signature is invalid